 Horseback Riding

-They both charge in the region of CI$55 per hour for group lessons.
+They both charge in the region of CI$55 per hour for group riding lessons.

 Inline/Roller Hockey

 Fun and very inclusive learn-to-skate sessions are held on Saturdays at King's Sport Centre.
-There is a hockey league that children can participate in with games held over the weekend and additional practices held during the week.
-Participation on a team varies from CI$200-CI$350 per season.
+There is a roller hockey league that children can participate in with games held over the weekend and additional practices held during the week.
+Call (345) 946 5464, email: caymankingshockey@gmail.com or visit www.kingssportscentre.com for more information.

 Karate

-Many different types of karate classes are offered in Cayman for children as young as four up to adults.
-Classes are run by the month and range from CI$125-CI$225.
+There are many different types of martial arts classes offered in Cayman for children as young as four.
+Classes are run by the month and range from CI$185-$225.

 Music & Singing Lessons

-Lessons cost CI$40 for a 30-minute private lesson, CI$70 for an hour or about CI$180-CI$260 per term for a group session.
-Musical theatre lessons are usually an hour long and cost CI$350 per term.
-There are numerous places on Island that offer lessons either in your home or in a music studio.
-The options include:
+Lessons cost CI$45 for a 30-minute private lesson, CI$80 for an hour or CI$40 for a paired 30-minute lesson.
+Musical theatre lessons are also very popular.
+They are usually an hour long and cost CI$420 per term.
+There are numerous places on-Island that offer music lessons either at school, at home or in a music studio.
+The musical programmes in private and government schools are also very strong and well attended.
+The options for music lessons include:

-• Spark! offers musical theatre for students aged 6-18 and they split the groups by age (Embers: 6 and 7 years, Sparklers: 8 and 9 years, Flares 10-12 years and Flames for 13+ years.).
+• Spark!
+School of Performing Arts offers musical theatre for students aged 6-18 and they split the groups by age (Embers: 6 and 7 years, Sparklers: 8 and 9 years, Flares 10-12 years and Flames for 13+ years.).
 All students are encouraged to audition for their annual musical theatre performance, and the teachers strive to ignite a passion for the performing arts in their students.

 • Cayman Music School